-2020 is almost over.
-It has been a very hard year for so many of us because of the coronavirus.
+2022 is almost over.
+It has been a very hard year for so many of us because of the latest political crisis.
 At times, we’ve all felt scared, sad, and maybe even angry.

 Regardless of all the hardships, we must always remember that God has been with us every day, as the Gospel says, “Why, even the hairs of your head are all numbered.
 Fear not” (Luke 12:7)